-Cremation is an alternative to the burial process and it is chosen by many people because of religious beliefs, the desire to preserve the environment or it was requested by the person who died.
-Until recently, there was only one means of cremation available to people in North America...namely flame-based cremation.
-For this to occur, the remains are placed into a combustible container and transported to a local crematorium facility.
-The container is then placed into a chamber (retort) and intense heat is applied to reduce the remains to bone fragments which are then reduced in size by pulverization.
-In 2015 an entirely new concept was introduced for families choosing cremation using Bio Cremation technology which is water blended with an alkali solution of potassium hydroxide (KOH).
-The body is placed into a pressurized stainless steel cremation chamber where water and alkali are automatically added and the temperature of the solution temperature is raised to a mere 375 degrees F. Water, alkali, heat and pressure are gently applied over the body, working together to cause a reaction that begins and completes the cremation process.
-The cremated remains of an average adult body will weigh about 7-8 pounds.
-Cremation is not an alternative to a funeral, but rather an alternative to burial or other forms of disposition.
+Cremation is an alternative to the burial process and it is chosen by many people because of religious beliefs; the desire to preserve the environment or to fulfill a request of the deceased.
+For cremation to occur, the body must first be placed into a combustible container and transported to a local crematorium facility.
+The container is then placed into a chamber (retort) and intense heat is applied (1400-2000 F) to evaporate most of the body thus reducing the remains to bone fragments which are then reduced in size by pulverization.
+In 2015 an entirely new concept of final disposition was introduced to Ontario families.
+It is called Alkaline Hydrolysis...also know as Aquamation.
+The process consists of blending water with an alkali solution of potassium hydroxide (KOH) and Sodium (NaCi).
+The body is placed into a stainless steel basket which is then inserted into a pressurized stainless steel chamber.
+The vessel is tilted to a 45 degree angle then half filled with water and the alkali solution.
+The temperature of the solution is raised to a mere 375 degrees F. Water, alkali, sodium, heat and pressure are applied over the body, working together to cause a reaction that begins and completes the process.
+The process yields the skeletal remains which are passed through a bone processor identical to the one used following flame based cremation.
+The remains of an average adult body after cremation can weigh anywhere from 7-10 pounds wheres the process of alkaline hydrolysis yields slighty more remains than traditional flame based cremation. .
+Cremation or Alkaline Hydrolysis are not an alternative to a funeral, but rather an alternative to burial or other forms of disposition.

-Cremated remains can be scattered or buried, or they may be kept with the family in a decorative urn.
-There are many new and different ways to dispose of ashes today.
-Cremated remains can be placed in an artificial coral reef in the ocean, they can be launched into space or sent up in helium balloons, or they can be spun into glass pieces of art or diamonds.
+Cremated or alkalized remains can be scattered or buried, or they may be kept with the family in a decorative urn.
+There are many new and different ways to dispose of remains today.
+The remains can be placed in an artificial coral reef in the ocean; they can be launched into space or sent up in helium balloons, or they can be spun into glass pieces of art or diamonds.

 What is Cremation?

-No, a casket is not required, most provinces require an alternative container constructed of wood or cardboard.
-In the case of Bio Cremation, the use of a casket or container is not required, in fact it is forbidden as it is not biodegradable and could not be placed into the cremation chamber.
+Yes, most provincial regulations require that any body presented for cremation be placed in an alternative container constructed of wood or cardboard.
+In the case of Alkaline Hydrolysis, the use of a casket or container is not required and could not be placed into the unit.

 No. In fact it is against the law for a funeral home to tell you otherwise.